pkarsy/sshportfw/README.md

 > go run *.go
 ```

-### STEP 2 : login to every SSH server with command line BEFORE using this utility
+### STEP 2: login to every SSH server with the command line BEFORE using this utility
 for example
 ```sh
 > ssh router # The same host as the host inside forwardings.json
 ```
-accept the unknown host message (if this is the first time and after you verify you are connection to the correct host) and then logout.
-If the host is unknown the time sshportfw runs the command, the connection will fail unless you notice the message and answer accordingly.
+accept the unknown host message (if this is the first time and after you verify you are connected to the correct host) and then logout.
+If the host is unknown at the time sshportfw runs the command, the connection will fail unless you notice the message and answer accordingly.

-### STEP3 : Editing the forwardings.json file
+### STEP3: Editing the forwardings.json file
 The program is looking for the file

 ```sh